syncfusion-content/angularjs-docs/angularjs/Diagram/Commands.md

 ---
 layout: post
-title: Explore the frequently used built-in commands
+title: Commands in AngularJS Diagram Control | Syncfusion
-description: How to explore and use the built-in commands?
+description: Learn here all about Commands support in Syncfusion Essential AngularJS Diagram Control, its elements and more.
 platform: AngularJS
 control: Diagram
 documentation: ug
 ---

-# Commands
+# Commands in AngularJS Diagram

 There are several commands available in the Diagram as follows.